 The scheme will be intricate requiring specialist and skilled contractors to repair the stone work as existing.
 We have strict conditions set out by Historic England under the schedule of monuments consents concerning dismantlement of the existing bridge and construction of the new one.

-Therefore we anticipate the duration will be between 4-6 months long however this is yet to be confirmed.
+Therefore we anticipate the duration will be approximately 9 months long however this is yet to be confirmed.